ofou/ofou.github.io/README.md

 # Hello, I'm Omar

-I'm a Software Engineer with a passion for Artificial Intelligence (AI) and Machine Learning (ML) who likes to turn complex ideas into practical applications.
+I'm a Software Engineer with a passion for AI/ML.
 I previously worked as a music producer, content creator for [Neura Pod], then pivoted into AI Engineering and Developer Advocate, building AI-powered products like [Kilo Code] coding agent, [Emergent Mind] RAG systems for CS research, and scalable web applications for various startups.
 Currently, I'm developing LLM agents for SQL learning at [University of Talca].

-I'm currently available for hiring, consulting, or collaboration.
+Available for hiring, consulting, or collaboration.

 ## What I Do

 1. _Build production-ready AI/ML products_
-2. _Consulting and training in AI/ML for startups and enterprises_
+2. _Community building in LLMs/AI/ML space_
 3. _Create technical content from internal docs to videos_
 4. _Independent research in AI, neuroscience, and machine learning_